Otto Kittel: Squadron leader

-On 14 or 16 February 1945, Kittel took off with his wing flying Fw 190 to engage a formation of 14 Shturmovik aircraft over the Courland Pocket.
+On 16 February 1945, Kittel was shot down in his Fw 190 A-8 (Werknummer 960282) southwest of Tukums over the Courland Pocket.
+He was hit by return fire from an Il-2 ground attack aircraft.
 His wingman later reported that his aircraft was hit, descended towards the ground on fire and crashed in flames.
 The site of the crash is believed to have been 6 km south-west of Džūkste in Latvia.